killinen/BrakeModule/README.md

 If I have the inspiration to make of BM v0.3.3 I would:
 - Fix HW bugs (funny I found few).
-- Reduce part count (simplify).
+- ~~Reduce part count (simplify).~~
 - Get rid of extra DSC voltage divider circuit in the upper right corner of PCB (useless).
 - Maybe add (working) brake light switch low side sensing (redundancy).
-- Maybe 4 layer PCB design (could lower the power tracing resistance?)
+- ~~Maybe 4 layer PCB design (could lower the power tracing resistance?)~~
-- Maybe use of different kind of power MOSFET (is the footprint right).
+- ~~Maybe use of different kind of power MOSFET (is the footprint right).~~

+Follow up to above: Ditch (partly) the 0.3.3 went for 0.3.4 where the design changes will include:
+- Safety related HW (this just went overkill but going to test stuff and probably will revert some stuff later on)
+- Integrate Panda, steering angle sensor (connects to cars CAN bus) and [StepperServoCAN](https://github.com/dzid26/StepperServo-hardware) wirings
+- Do some simplifying and part changes
+- Add testing points for easier development
+- Add few new HW bugs

 ### Possible v0.4